Leo4j/Invoke-ADEnum/README.md

 ![image](https://github.com/Leo4j/Invoke-ADEnum/assets/61951374/32736c18-7ee2-4031-a670-584af3a87065)

-An offline version of the tool is now also available, which won't load PowerView from the internet (useful against web filtering or lab scenarios).
-PowerView is instead encrypted within the script and will decrypt and load in memory, therefore it shouldn't trigger AVs when you drop it on disk (tested against Defender and Sophos).
-AMSI bypass is also embedded.
+An offline version of the tool is also available, which won't load PowerView from the internet (useful against web filtering or lab scenarios).

 Invoke-ADEnum is a tool for any IT professional working with Active Directory.